 Our collaboration began after a serendipitous exchange in 2012.
 I showed my dad a scientific publication that used Chinese herbs to successfully treat psoriatic patients who failed a number of conventional Western medical treatments.
 To my great surprise, my dad read the article and said “this is not a new treatment; we used those same herbs when I was practicing in China.”

-What started as a curiosity to learn about natural herbs quickly turned into full-scale research.
+What started as a curiosity to learn about natural herbs quickly turned into full-scale research for a remedy for itchy skin and eczema.
 Together, we conducted a meta-analysis on the use of natural herbs to treat eczema and psoriasis.
 After factoring in the patient size, duration of treatment, disease severity, and treatment outcome, we narrowed down our list of ingredients to over 50 herbs.
 Then, we conducted additional research on the active ingredients and biochemical properties of the actives in these selected herbs.
 In the end, backed by scientific evidence, we managed to narrow our choice to a select few herbs that are most effective as natural remedies for psoriasis and eczema.

 Intelligent and Rational Design

 Eczema is a chronic, inflammatory skin condition with multi-factorial causes.
 Although many patients with eczema have inherent abnormalities in their skin barrier, persistent inflammation initiated by the dysregulated immune system further impairs the skin barrier, brings on severe itch, and even makes patients susceptible skin infections.
 Learn more in Eczema 101: What is Eczema?

 Hence, the goal in our design for our natural, herbal and non-steroidal skincare product, was to target the three “pillars”, or root causes, of eczema – inflammation, infection and poor skin barrier.

 A variety of herbs were chosen because of their strong anti-inflammatory and anti-bacterial properties.
 To rebuild and enhance skin barriers, we also used: